robcowart/elastiflow/README.md

 # ElastiFlow&trade;
 ElastiFlow&trade; provides network flow data collection and visualization using the Elastic Stack.
-As of version 2.0.0 it supports Netflow v5/v9, sFlow and IPFIX flow types (1.x versions support only Netflow v5/v9).
+It supports Netflow v5/v9, sFlow and IPFIX flow types (1.x versions support only Netflow v5/v9).

-> **NOTICE!** Please use a bundled [RELEASE](https://github.com/robcowart/elastiflow/releases).
-While I strive to commit only working code to `master`, it may sometimes not be complete from an overall solution perspective.
-For example, new fields may have been added to the data, but the dashboards might not yet use them.
-As this project has gained in popularity, I realize that I have to get more disciplined in the manner in which I commit code.
-In particular I need to keep my 'works-in-progress' within DEV branches.
-Following the next release this is what I will do.
-However until then... please use a [RELEASE](https://github.com/robcowart/elastiflow/releases).
+> Release 3.x is designed for use with the Elastic Stack 6.2 and higher.
+If you are using an older version of the Elastic Stack, please use version 2.1 or 1.2.

 ![Overview](https://user-images.githubusercontent.com/10326954/35780814-c015a1cc-09e1-11e8-8e7c-770ef279e9d0.png)